 Legal battles have been raging for several years now.
 Deliveroo riders and Uber drivers, for instance, are fighting to be recognised as workers instead of self-employed.
 Unfortunately, in the case of Deliveroo, a UK High Court has ruled that they can’t lobby together on pay as they currently aren’t classed as employees of the firm.
 This is down to the fact that the company does allow riders to pass jobs they’re unwilling to do onto other riders.

-As for Uber, the taxi firm has already lost the case brought against it by two drivers, Mr Aslam and Mr Ferrar, as well as a subsequent appeal, but is now set to challenge that ruling in the Supreme Court.
+Uber, the taxi firm has already lost the case brought against it by two drivers, Mr Aslam and Mr Ferrar.
+Not to mention a subsequent appeal, but is now set to challenge that ruling in the Supreme Court.

 Hermes concedes defeat